Beyond Static Forecasting: Unleashing the Power of World Models for Mobile Traffic Extrapolation: Abstract

 \section{Abstract}

 Mobile traffic prediction is a fundamental yet challenging problem for wireless network planning and optimization.
-Existing models focus on learning static long-term temporal patterns in mobile traffic series, which limits their ability to capture the dynamics between mobile traffic and network parameter adjustments.
-In this paper, we propose MobiWM, a world model for mobile networks.
-Taking mobile traffic as the system state, MobiWM models the dynamics between the states and network parameter actions, including power, azimuth, mechanical tilt, and electrical tilt through a predictive backbone.
-It fuses multimodal environmental contexts, comprising both image and sequential data, with encoded actions, leveraging shared spatial semantics to enhance spatial understanding.
-Leveraging the capacity of world models to capture real-world operational dynamics, MobiWM supports unlimited-horizon rollout over continuous network-adjustment action trajectories, providing operators with an explorable counterfactual simulation environment for network planning and optimization.
-Extensive experiments on variable-parameter mobile traffic data covering 31,900 cells across 9 districts demonstrate that MobiWM achieves the best distributional fidelity across all evaluation scenarios, significantly outperforming existing traffic prediction baselines and representative world models.
-A downstream RL-based case study further validates MobiWM as a simulation environment for network optimization, establishing a new paradigm for digital twin-driven wireless network management.
+Conventional models mainly learn static long-term temporal patterns and cannot capture the dynamics under network-parameter adjustments.
+Leveraging the advantage of world models in learning underlying dynamics, we propose \textbf{MobiWM}, a mobile network world model that treats cell traffic as states and antenna parameters as actions.
+MobiWM combines factorized spatio-temporal modelling with multimodal environmental context aligned through shared spatial semantics.
+Its learned action-state transitions enable iterative rollout over specified adjustment trajectories for counterfactual planning.
+Extensive experiments on massive variable-parameter mobile traffic datasets demonstrate that MobiWM outperforms baselines by at least 16.40\% on average.
+A model-based Actor-critic case study further demonstrates its potential as a learned surrogate for network optimization.